xakpc/anymcp-io/readme.md

 # AnyMCP - MCP Server Catalog

-A static site catalog of single-file MCP (Model Context Protocol) servers for .NET 10 Preview 4.
+A static site catalog of single-file MCP (Model Context Protocol) servers for .NET 10 (Preview 4+).
 This site works with any LLM that supports local MCP connections.

 ## Features